OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Take one of the cables and place it on a clean surface.

 Note: The cables are JST 2.00mm 2pin same direction cables that are 10cm (100mm) in length.
-They can be made by hand or purchsed directly from a variety of sellers on AliExpress.
+They can be made by hand or purchased directly from a variety of sellers on AliExpress.
 If you plan on installing the USB passthrough board somewhere else in your case you may want to get longer cables.
 For this install guide you will need three of the cables.

 ![Step_02](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/Assets/Step_02.JPG)